Cerebral amyloid angiopathy: Causes

 CAA has been identified as occurring either sporadically (generally in elderly populations) or in familial forms such as Flemish, Iowa, and Dutch types.
-In all cases, it is defined by the deposition of amyloid beta (Aβ) in the leptomeningeal and cerebral vessel walls.
+In these cases, it is defined by the deposition of amyloid beta (Aβ) in the leptomeningeal and cerebral vessel walls.
 CAA occurring in the Flemish type has been observed to be linked to large dense-core plaques observed in this pedigree.
 Very rare cases of iatrogenic CAA have occurred in people who had been exposed to biologic therapeutics that had been contaminated with prion-like seeds of Aβ.
 The biologic materials, which are no longer in use, included growth hormone and dura mater patches that had been sourced from human cadavers.

-The reason for increased deposition of Aβ in sporadic CAA is still unclear with both increased production of the peptide and abnormal clearance having been proposed as potential causes.
-Under normal physiology Aβ is cleared from the brain by four pathways: (1) endocytosis by astrocytes and microglial cells, (2) enzymatic degradation by neprilysin or insulysin (3) cleared by way of the blood–brain barrier or (4) drained along periarterial spaces.
-Abnormalities in each of these identified clearance pathways have been linked to CAA.
+The reason for the deposition of Aβ in sporadic CAA is still unclear, with both increased production of the peptide and abnormal clearance having been proposed as potential causes.
+Under normal physiology Aβ is cleared from the brain by four pathways: (1) endocytosis by astrocytes and microglial cells, (2) enzymatic degradation by neprilysin or insulysin (3) clearance by way of the blood–brain barrier or (4) drainage along periarterial spaces.
+Abnormalities in each of these clearance pathways have been linked to CAA.

-In familial forms of CAA, the cause of Aβ build up is likely due to increased production rather than poor clearance.
+In familial forms of CAA, Aβ buildup is likely due to increased production rather than poor clearance.
 Mutations in the amyloid precursor protein (APP), Presenilin (PS) 1 and PS2 genes can result in increased rates of cleavage of the APP into Aβ.
 An immune mechanism has also been proposed.
-Apolipoprotein E (APOE) subtypes ε2 and ε4 are associated with an increased risk of getting cerebral amyloid angiopathy.
-The use of antiplatelet and anticoagulant therapy increases the risk of getting intracerebral haemorrhage in CAA.
+Apolipoprotein E (APOE) subtypes ε2 and ε4 are associated with an increased probability of getting cerebral amyloid angiopathy.
+The use of antiplatelet and anticoagulant therapy increases the risk of intracerebral haemorrhage in people with CAA.

 Pathophysiology

-The vascular amyloid pathology characteristic of CAA can be classified as either Type 1 or Type 2, the latter type being the more common.
-Type 1 CAA pathology entails detectable amyloid deposits within cortical capillaries as well as within the leptomeningeal and cortical arteries and arterioles.
-In type 2 CAA pathology, amyloid deposits are present in leptomeningeal and cortical arteries and arterioles, but not in capillaries.
+The vascular amyloid pathology characteristic of CAA can be classified as either Type 1 or Type 2, the latter type being more common.
+Type 1 CAA entails detectable amyloid deposits within cortical capillaries as well as within leptomeningeal and cortical arteries, arterioles, veins, and venules.
+In type 2 CAA pathology, amyloid deposits are present in leptomeningeal and cortical arteries and arterioles but not in capillaries.
 Deposits in veins or venules are possible in either type but are far less prevalent.